signature-opensource/CK-StObj/CK.Poco.Json/README.md

 From an ECMAScript client, `T[]` and `L(T)` are essentially the same: in "ECMAScript standard" mode, only `T[]` is exposed (see below).

-Since `S(T)` specifies that the array doesn't contain duplicates and that can be handled with a [ECMAScript Set object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set), the types are different.
+Since `S(T)` specifies that the array doesn't contain duplicates and that it can be handled with a [ECMAScript Set object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set), the `S(T)` type is always used instead of `T[]`.

 ## Roundtrip-able serializations: "pure Json" and "ECMAScript safe"

+> Note: ECMAScript is the official name of JavaScript.

 JSON format defines no limitation on numeric values.
 64 bits integer and [BigInteger](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.biginteger) can be write and read without loss in JSON.